5 on 5 Basketball

 Current National Federation of State High School Association’s Basketball Rules and interpretations shall govern play with the following modifications:

-- Each roster may consist of 10 players.
+- Each roster may consist of a maximum of 15 players.

-- Only 2 CLU Basketball players (that are completely done with their eligibility) per team
+- Only 2 CLU Varsity Basketball players (that are completely done with their eligibility, or are one full academic year removed from playing varsity) per team.

-- One game is played at a time (center court)
+- One game is played at a time (Soiland and Main Gym).

 - The game is played on a regulation basketball court.
 Two games may be played simultaneously in Soiland Recreation Center (the two outside courts).
 The middle court will be used for other teams to warm-up and checking in.